 What They Found

 The study found no significant differences in myocardial eNOS and HSP72 quantities between the HBO2 (n=41) and control (n=40) groups.
-However, in the HBO2 group, these biomarkers increased following ischemia and reperfusion, suggesting potential endogenous cardioprotection.
+However, in the HBO2 group, these biomarkers increased following ischaemia and reperfusion, suggesting potential endogenous cardioprotection.

 Canadian Relevance